 Mud Jeans is a Dutch Fashion House that produces jeans based on circular principles.
 It uses biological materials that are produced without the use of pesticides and fertilizer.
 It makes use of ecological friendly and recycled materials and its production is climate neutral.
 It is the earnings model, however, that is most revolutionary in fashion and most supportive to a circular economy.
-Initially Mud Jeans offered its jeans through a lease arrangement to its clients.
-Clients could lease a jeans for a year by paying an initial fee of \leqslant 20 and a monthly fee of \leqslant 5.95.
-After a year the client had the option to fully own the product by extending the monthly fee for another 4 months, switch to a new model by paying € 10 or return the jeans to Mud Jeans where its life is extended in a second hand market or recycled depending on the quality of the jeans.
-While this 'product as a service model' makes good sense from a circular perspective, sales were disappointing.
-The company stopped its leasing business as a result, but remained loyal to circular principles.
-It now sells its jeans the old fashioned way but offers customers a guaranteed take back price of 30 euros for worn jeans.
-Returned jeans are given a second life as 'vintage jeans' or are recycled into new jeans.
-Consumers are also given free repair services in order to extend the product life cycle.
-As with the leasing model, this earnings model also focuses on getting most out of existing resources but it is probably easier to understand for the consumer which might boost sales.
-All in all, Mud Jeans is a good example of how companies in the circular economy are still trying to find out what works and what does not, especially in the business to consumer market.
-Despite setbacks they remain loyal to the circular economy and continue to find ways that combine environmental impact with financial return.
+Mud Jeans offers its jeans through a lease arrangement to its clients.
+Clients can lease a jeans for a year by paying an initial fee of \in 20 and a monthly fee of \in 5.95.
+After a year the client has the option to own the product by extending the monthly fee for another 4 months, switch to a new model by paying \in 10 or return the jeans to Mud Jeans where its life is extended in a second hand market or recycled depending on the quality of the jeans.